Start school later movement: Shifted circadian rhythms and sleep deprivation

-Health and safety impact of early school hours
+Health impacts of early school hours

 Later school starts are associated with increased sleep for students.
-Almost 70% of teens reportedly do not get enough sleep and there are reported increases in stimulant abuse, weight gain, risk of diabetes, immune disorders, mood swings, depression, and suicidal ideation, as well as reduced impulse control.
+According to the CDC students who do not receive the appropriate amount of sleep are at an increased risk of health issues.
+Almost 70% of teens reportedly do not get enough sleep and there are reported increases in stimulant abuse, weight gain, diabetes, immune disorders, mood swings, depression, and suicidal ideation, as well as reduced impulse control.
 Early school start times have been associated with drowsy driving in new teen drivers and higher car crash rates.
 Schools ending early in the afternoon may also increase the risk of engaging in unhealthy, risky behaviors among sleep-deprived adolescents.
-Sending children to school before sunrise may also mean they must wait or walk in dark, with low visibility.
+Sending children to school before sunrise on fall or winter mornings may require them to wait or walk in cold, dark weather, with low visibility.

 Impact on school performance

 Sleep deprivation can result in low motivation, difficulty concentrating, restlessness, slowed reaction times, lack of energy, frequent errors, forgetfulness, and impaired decision-making skills.
-Studies, many spearheaded by Kyla Wahlstrom and her research team at University of Minnesota's Center for Applied Research and Educational Improvement (CAREI), have tied these effects to early school start times, which, in turn, have repeatedly been linked to increased rates of tardiness, truancy, absenteeism, and dropping out.
-In 2012 a study using data from Wake County, North Carolina, showed that delaying middle school start times by one hour, from roughly 7:30 to 8:30, increases standardized test scores by at least two percentile points in math and one percentile point in reading.
+Studies by Kyla Wahlstrom at University of Minnesota's Center for Applied Research and Educational Improvement (CAREI) have tied these effects to early school start times, which, in turn, have repeatedly been linked to increased rates of tardiness, truancy, absenteeism, and dropping out.
+In 2012, a study using data from Wake County, North Carolina, showed that delaying middle school start times by one hour, from roughly 7:30 to 8:30, increases standardized test scores by at least two percentile points in math and one percentile point in reading.
 The effect was largest for students with below-average test scores, suggesting that later start times would narrow gaps in student achievement.

+A study in the United Kingdom delayed a school's starting bell to 10:00 a.m. for two years then reverted back to an 8:50 a.m. start time.
+In the years when the start time was 10:00, the school experienced statistically significant improvements in attendance and student performance.
+When students were returned to 8:50 start times, the school experienced a decrease in performance.
+This study indicates that even though school start times would benefit students later than 8:50, even more positive outcomes could be reached after 10:00 AM.

+Other studies have indicated that school start times may not be the only solution to improving cognitive functioning during the early hours of school.
+One alternative is to restructure class schedules in which morning classes are focused on fluency based skills instead of implicit memory skills that are shown to be stronger for adolescents later in the day.